 Slow Cooker Shredded Beef

-This slow cooker shredded beef is the best way to make flavorful and tender pulled beef, with minimal effort.
-After a quick sear (which adds a layer of flavor), the slow cooker will do the rest of the cooking for you.
+This slow cooker shredded beef is juicy, flavorful, and fall-apart tender—all with minimal effort.
+After a quick sear (which adds a great layer of flavor), the slow cooker will do the rest of the cooking for you.
+The beef is seasoned simply so that you can use it in a variety of ways, and it’s a great recipe to make ahead for busy weekdays, use for meal prep, or to feed a crowd.

 Shredded beef in a slow cooker with gold spoon.